 One can also invoke KiCS2 with parameters.
 These parameters are usual a sequence of commands (see next section) that are executed before the user interaction starts.
-For instance, the invocation starts KiCS2, loads the main module Mod, and adds the additional module List.
-The invocation starts KiCS2, loads the main module Mod, and evaluates the operation config before the user interaction starts.
-As a final example, the invocation
+For instance, the invocation kics2 :load Mod :add List starts KiCS2, loads the main module Mod, and adds the additional module List.
+The invocation kics2 :load Mod :eval config starts KiCS2, loads the main module Mod, and evaluates the operation config before the user interaction starts.
+As a final example, the invocation kics2 :load Mod :save :quit starts KiCS2, loads the main module Mod, creates an executable, and terminates KiCS2.
+This invocation could be useful in "make" files for systems implemented in Curry.